Senhua-Liu/Cloud-BigDataProject/README.md

   ]
 }
 ```
+Actions allowed for user creation:
+iam:CreateUser: Allows creating IAM users.
+Actions allowed for user deletion:
+iam:DeleteUser: Allows deleting IAM users.
+Specific resources:
+"Resource": "arn:aws:iam::123456789012:user/${aws:username}": This policy allows the specified actions (iam:CreateUser and iam:DeleteUser) on the IAM user identified by "arn:aws:iam::123456789012:user/${aws:username}".
+The ${aws:username} serves as a proxy that will be replaced with the actual username of the user making the API request.
+This policy allows the creation and deletion of IAM users.
+The allowed actions are limited to user management within the specified AWS account (123456789012), with the specific IAM user being determined by the requesting user's username.

 ### Question: What actions are allowed for IAM users based on this policy?
 How are the resource ARNs constructed?